 Lymington grandmother honoured with bravery award for solo world sail

-Jeanne Socrates is the oldest person to sail around the world single-handed, non-stop and unassisted.
+Jeanne Socrates the oldest person to sail around the world single-handed, non-stop and unassisted.

-Congratulations to Lymington grandmother, Jeanne Socrates, who has won a bravery award after becoming the oldest person to sail around the world single-handed, non-stop and unassisted.
+Lymington grandmother, Jeanne Socrates, won a bravery award after becoming the oldest person to sail around the world single-handed, non-stop and unassisted.
 Jeanne triumphed in the 'active agers' category at the Amplifon Awards for Brave Britons, which were hosted by BBC Breakfast presenter Rachel Burden.

 The Amplifon Award judges said: "At a time of life when people of her years are expected to be taking it easy Jeanne went into turbo charge.
 She was chosen as the winner for her bravery and endeavour by sailing 25,000 miles around the world single-handedly, not only once but three times.
 On her latest voyage she broke the world record for being the oldest person to achieve the challenge.
 And all this was done after losing her beloved husband George, with whom she learned to sail when they were in their 50s.”

 Jeanne, 78, is currently in Australia, which has closed its borders because of Covid-19 pandemic.
 After joining the virtual ceremony via Zoom she said: "Winning this award is fantastic.
 I am absolutely staggered and feel very humbled.
 I've had to stay in Australia a few months because of coronavirus but I now want to get back to my boat in Canada.
 After my record-breaking sail it needs a lot of repair work and then I can go sailing again.”

 Jeanne Socrates completed her 320 day unassisted circumnavigation in Canada, in aid of the RNLI